Ikwuje-peace/JulyChallenge/README.md

 # JulyChallenge
-This repository was created to track and ensure consistency on GitHub throughout July 2024
+This repository was created to track and ensure consistency on GitHub throughout July 2024.
+# 5th July